Pole sports: Background

 Students in pole classes learn how to perform spins, supporting their body weight with their hands.
 They learn how to climb the pole, invert (flip upside down), and perform complicated maneuvers or tricks.
 Pole classes are physically challenging, and poling requires a high level of understanding how the body's points of contact work with the pole.
 As pole athletes develop skill, they can use fewer body points of contact with the pole and make more aerial moves without being on the ground (including deadlifting their bodies from a stationary aerial position parallel to the pole into an inverted – upside-down – position).
 In addition to strength and flexibility, pole sports can be painful.
-Researchers have begun to study the physiological effects of poling and potential risks for injury.
+Researchers have begun studying the physiological effects of poling and potential risks for injury.

 Poling has not developed into a fitness activity and sport without tension.
 Some feminists say that poling is part of the larger sexualization of culture and is objectifying.
 Pole classes have provided opportunities for students to bond with and support each other, however, and encourages athleticism.
 Poling has sex-positive aspects, may challenge gender and sexual stereotypes, and studies have indicated that polers can feel empowered.